A Guide To Down Comforters

 There are many different types of goose down comforters and it can be confusing trying to find the right one.
 Here are the main categories that you should be aware of:

-- Extra Light Warmth: This is a lighter weight blanket that is perfect for the summer or for someone who gets hot and sweaty when they are asleep.
+A lighter weight blanket is perfect for the summer or for someone who gets hot and sweaty when they are asleep.
 If you are a warm sleeper then you might want to get a light or extra light warmth down comforter for year round use.

 Caring for your Goose Down Comforter